CSH-Integration/learning-library/workshops/oic-ftpadapter-filetransfer/LabGuide300.md

 - Click **Save** on the main canvas to save your work.

+Observe that the orchestration's design palette is populated with the Connections **ReadFile** and **WriteFile** just created along with their mapping.

 ## Create Logging Messages
 A logging message is created to indicate that the file name has been read.
 Another logging message is created to indicate the file name has been uploaded to the `/upload` directory Both messages are logged to the activity stream.

-Let's start with the first **Logger** action to indicate a file read.
+Let's start with the first **Logger** action to indicate a file read has occurred.

 - In the **Action** panel,  drag and drop the **Logger** action after the **ReadFile** connection in to the circle with the plus sign.
 You will see the plus sign twirling when ready to drop.